-You might be thinking, “Banana chips?
-For my dog?
-Is that even a thing?”
+You might be wondering, “Can dogs eat banana chips?
+Is that even a thing for my dog?”
 And let me tell you, it definitely is!

 Here’s the deal: dogs can totally munch on banana chips, but it’s gotta be in moderation.